Keerthana-Mathaiyan/Amazon-Music/README.md

 🚀 Amazon Music Cluster Visualizer & Song Recommender 🎵

-Overview:
+🔍Overview:

 This interactive web app built with Streamlit allows users to explore music clustering and get song recommendations based on audio and artist features.

-Data Set:
-File Name:  Data_Set
+File Name:
+ 📄single_genre_artists -  dataset
+ 📽️Amazon Music Clustering-ppt - have a explanation of streamlit app 📊amazon_music_clusters_all_methods - output from colab notebook which is used in streamlit app 📝Amazon_Music_Culstering_ - colab notebook
+🌐app.py - streamlit code
+ 📝 Project guide lines - have the E2E information about the process involved in this project Streamlit OUTPUT file:
+   📊music_clusters_dbscan-output
+   📊music_clusters_hierarchical-output
+   📊music_clusters_k-means-output
+   📊recommended_songs-output

 Features Include:

-danceability, energy, loudness, speechiness, acousticness, instrumentalness, liveness, valence, tempo, duration_ms, etc.
+♦️danceability, energy, loudness, speechiness, acousticness, instrumentalness, liveness, valence, tempo, duration_ms, etc.

-Text Fields: track_id, track_name, artist_name (used for reference only).

 Data Set Explanation:

-This dataset provides audio characteristics of Amazon Music songs that define how a song "sounds."
+♦️This dataset provides audio characteristics of Amazon Music songs that define how a song "sounds."
 These include rhythm, mood, intensity, and instrumentation.